droneslab/bauhaus/README.md

     ```
     Tracy C++ version has to be compatible with tracy-client version in Rust.
 [See table here](https://github.com/nagisa/rust_tracy_client).
 2. Try to run ``./tracy/profiler/build/unix/Tracy-release``.
 If you get [this error](https://github.com/wolfpld/tracy/issues/567), you need to make [this change](https://github.com/wolfpld/tracy/commit/c57b8994f6dcee2e3312b1a7aec9e055f7a0bb01) to the tracy source code.
-2. In darvis ``Cargo.toml``, set tracy-client features to "enable", like this:
+2. In bauhaus ``Cargo.toml``, set tracy-client features to "enable", like this:
     ```rust
     tracy-client = {version = "0.16.0", features = ["enable"] }
     ```